R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

 $ sudo tar --strip-components=1 -xvf <BOOT_FIRMWARE>.tar.gz -C <IMAGE_PATH>/<IMAGE>
 ```

-### Step 3: Connecting Board to Computer
+### Step 3: Connecting Board to Workstation
-Follow the steps in the official documentation [HERE](https://mediatek.gitlab.io/aiot/doc/aiot-dev-guide/master/sw/yocto/get-started/connect.html) to connect the board to your Computer.
+Follow the steps in the official documentation [HERE](https://mediatek.gitlab.io/aiot/doc/aiot-dev-guide/master/sw/yocto/get-started/connect.html) to connect the board to your workstation.

   1. Connect the board to your host machine using a USB cable.
   2. Ensure the board is powered on.